FreedomBen/breakout71/Readme.md

 ## Done

+- delayed start on mobile
+- new perk : steering
 - reworked level up screen :
   - bigger "level X / Y cleared"
   - upgardes need to all be spent on the same list of perks (to avoid reading too much)